Horse Feathers

-Horse Feathers is a 1932 pre-Code comedy film starring the Marx Brothers.
+Horse Feathers is a 1932 American pre-Code comedy film starring the Marx Brothers.
 It stars the Four Marx Brothers (Groucho, Harpo, Chico, and Zeppo), Thelma Todd and David Landau.
 It was written by Bert Kalmar, Harry Ruby, S. J. Perelman, and Will B. Johnstone.
 Kalmar and Ruby also wrote the original songs for the film.
 Several of the film's gags were taken from the Marx Brothers' stage comedy from the 1900s, Fun in Hi Skule.
-According to the Oxford English Dictionary, the term "horse feathers" is U.S. slang for "nonsense, rubbish, balderdash," attributed originally to Billy DeBeck.
+The term horse feathers is U.S. slang for "nonsense, rubbish, balderdash," attributed originally to Billy DeBeck.
+As a work published in 1932 and renewed within 28 years, it will enter the public domain on January 1, 2028.

 Plot

 The film revolves around college football and a game between the fictional Darwin and Huxley Colleges.
 Professor Quincy Adams Wagstaff, the new president of Huxley College, is convinced by his son Frank, a student at the school, to recruit professional football players to help Huxley's losing football team.
 Baravelli is an "iceman", who delivers ice and bootleg liquor from a local speakeasy.
-Pinky is also an "iceman", and a part-time dogcatcher.
+Pinky is also an "iceman" and a part-time dogcatcher.
 Through a series of misunderstandings, Baravelli and Pinky are accidentally recruited to play for Huxley instead of the actual professional players.

 The climax of the film, which ESPN listed as first in its "top 11 scenes in football movie history," includes the four protagonists winning the football game by successfully performing a version of the hidden ball trick and then scoring the winning touchdown in a horse-drawn garbage wagon that Pinky rides like a chariot.
 A picture of the brothers in the "chariot" near the end of the film made the cover of Time magazine in 1932.